esamattis/rt/README.md

 # rt – "run task"

-rt is a simple wrapper for JavaScript task runners with instant tab-completion for zsh.
-It supports package.json scripts and [Jake.js](https://jakejs.com/).
+rt is a simple wrapper for task / scripts runners with instant tab-completion for zsh.

-The package.json script runner is automatically detected (npm, pnpm, yarn 1.0) from the lock files.
+Supported runners:

+- package.json scripts
+    - With auto detection for npm, pnpm, yarn 1.0
+- Jake.js
+- PHP composer.json scripts

 The only reason this exists because tab-completion for npm scripts and jakefiles is really slow. rt is written using Rust and [SWC](https://swc.rs/) for jakefile